-As a business owner, you must know the importance of lead generation.
+As a business owner, you must know the importance of calculate cost/lead cost generation.
 It is a highly efficient way to generate new consumers, increase brand awareness and ultimately, increase your revenue.

-Lead generation is one of the many ways of digital advertising.
-There has been a steady growth in the amount of money spent by marketers on it, and this figure is expected to reach US$3.2 billion by late 2023.
+Lead generation is one of the many ways of digital advertising/online advertising pricing model.
+There display advertising has been a steady growth in the amount of money spent by marketers on it, and this figure is expected to reach US$3.2 billion by late 2023.

 Cost-per-lead (CPL) is a metric that businesses use to gauge their lead generation efficiency.
 It indicates how much a brand spends on its marketing efforts to attract a single lead.

-However, not every lead has the potential to be a customer, and you have to qualify them to avoid wastage of time, effort, and money.
+However, not every lead has the potential to be a customer, and you have to qualify them to avoid wastage of time, marketing efforts, marketing team, and money.

-Read ahead to see the importance of CPL and how you can calculate the amount you are willing and afford to spend on a customer.
+Read ahead to see the importance of Cost per lead (CPL) and how you can calculate the amount you are willing and afford to ad spend on a customer.

-It might seem more straightforward to choose a budget to spend on your leads instead of coming up with a strategy to select the best CPL.
-While you can certainly do that, a target CPL derived randomly will end up giving you unexpected results.
+It might seem more straightforward to choose a budget to ad spend on your quality leads instead of coming up with a strategy to select the best Cost per lead (CPL).
+While you can certainly do that, a target cost per lead (CPL) derived randomly will end up giving you unexpected results.

 If you’re looking for tangible results, you don’t want to do that.
-It is essential to align the business goals you want to achieve with a target CPL as they differ from one to another, and a set percentage won’t be of any good.
-For instance, a profit-maximizing goal and doubling the annual revenue goal requires separate CPL.
+It is essential to align the business goals you want to achieve with a target Cost per lead (CPL) as they differ from one to another, and a set percentage won’t be of any good.
+For instance, a profit-maximizing goal and doubling the annual revenue goal requires separate Cost per lead (CPL).

 By being aware of your goals, you can decide how much you want to spend on them, according to their relevance and importance.
 It makes it easy to come up with various marketing strategies and carefully allot its budget.

-The target CPL influences several marketing decisions, making it essential to choose it wisely and avoid wrong optimizations.
+The target Cost per lead (CPL) influences several marketing decisions, making it essential to choose it wisely and avoid wrong optimizations.

-To calculate an optimal CPL, you have to understand your businesses’ needs.
+To calculate an optimal Cost per lead (CPL), you have to understand your businesses’ needs.
 Set the record straight with your goals and then proceed.